Robert Vincent O'Neil

 Robert Vincent O’Neil (September 15, 1930 – March 12, 2022) was an American screenwriter, film director, and playwright.
-Best known for directing and co-writing the film Angel.
+He was best known for directing and co-writing the film Angel.
 He co-wrote such films as The Baltimore Bullet and Vice Squad, and created the television series Lady Blue.

 O'Neil died on March 12, 2022, at the age of 91.